rooseveltframework/roosevelt/README.md

 The CSS minifier used by LESS is <a href='http://yui.github.io/yuicompressor/css.html'>YUI Compressor</a>.

-Missing features
+Fair warning: Roosevelt is beta software
 ===

-Here are some things still left to be implemented:
+Not many apps have been written using Roosevelt yet, so it's entirely possible that there will be some significant bugs.

+Helped wanted!
+===

+Pull requests are welcome!
+Here are some things at the top of the to-do list at the moment:

+- HTTPS support
+- Support for more custom HTTP status code error pages
 - Support for templating engines other than teddy
 - Support for CSS preprocessors other than LESS
-- HTTPS support
-- Support for more custom HTTP status code error pages
-- Support for a client-side JS minifier
+- Support for a client-side JS minifier (e.g. Google's Closure compiler)
-- Probably many other things
+- Probably many other things are needed too

 Dependencies
 ===